ycl-the-lyc/ubc-study-notes/apsc-101/apsc-101.typ

 #v(-5pt)

 === Important Notes
 - relationships within members get BETTER over time
   - this includes storming, as team members are more willing to speak their minds
 - conflict occurs at all stages

 === Good vs Bad Norming
 - Good norming is healthy
-- Bad norming --> team disfunction
+- Bad norming --> team dysfunction
   - e.g. one team member routinely misses meetings and team does nothing

 == Conflict Management